How to Apply

 - Admissions Decisions

-A small group or individual parent visit is required for all applicant families who don’t currently attend NPS.
+A parent visit is required for all applicant families who don’t currently attend NPS.
 These informative meetings are a great way for you to take a first look at our school and ask questions.
 You may schedule a visit before you submit an application, and once you apply, we will consider this application requirement complete.

 Playdates for applicants to Nursery (age 3), Pre-Kindergarten, and Kindergarten give us an opportunity to observe children as they play and take part in other classroom activities under the supervision of NPS educators.
 Applicants to Grade 1 or above spend a full day visiting in a classroom at their current grade level.